WELCOME TO WAYSIDE CHURCH!

 Sundays at Wayside

 Meets in the main sanctuary.
-Overflow space available in the upstairs overflow room (with audio/video feed) and in the Fellowship Hall downstairs.
+Overflow spaces are available in the upstairs overflow room (with audio/video feed) and in the Fellowship Hall downstairs.

 We enjoy closing the Lord's Day together in a time of singing and hearing the preaching of God's Word.